kadlubski88/documentation/unix/unix_design.md

         remove buffer from free list;
         if (buffer marked for delayed write)
         {
-            asynchronus write buffer to disk;
+            asynchronous write buffer to disk;
             continue;
         }
         remove buffer from old hash queue;